Ian8VT/Ian8VT.github.io/qgis/lab_6/aa_dar_lab.md

 WHERE subward IS NOT NULL
 GROUP BY sub_id
-/* Makes a table of buildngs dissolved by subward as a single polygon and only considers buildings within subwards that contain final drain density data for wetlands */
+/* Makes a table of buildngs dissolved by subward as a single polygon and only considers buildings within subwards that contain final drain density data for wetlands.
+This is the redo of an analysis step in order to streamline the data for a final deliverable.
+However, I ultimately chose not to include the building feature in the Leaflet map*/

 CREATE TABLE final_data AS
 SELECT id AS subward_id, drain_length_wetland AS wetland_drain_length,